JoergFiedler/freebsd-ansible-demo/README.md

 To execute only certain roles/tasks or get a more detailed output use that command.

     ANSIBLE_VERBOSE=-v ANSIBLE_TAGS=host vagrant provision

+Note: Using tags only works after you run the complete playbook.
+They are intended to update specific jails later on.

 To run this demo using Amazon EC2 type this.